Sometimes your journeys transform in unexpected ways.

 That’s how my cruise on the Dalmatian Islands turned out.
 What began as a solo adventure turned into a sensational island hopping adventure, gathering up other women from other countries, and forming what became a girls’ getaway escapade.

 The Dalmatian Islands – undiscovered by most American tourists, are located off the coast of Croatia in the Adriatic Sea.
-I set sail with 25 other passengers on the Dionis, one of the ships in the Katarina Line, a traditionally-styled but modern boat with two-masts.
+I set sail from Dubrovnik (where Game of Thrones is filmed) with 25 other passengers on the Dionis, one of the ships in the Katarina Line, a traditionally-styled but modern boat with two masts.

 Hopping from island to island aboard the Dionis was tantamount to discovering paradise, over and over again.
 Bustling marinas, medieval town squares, sapphire and turquoise beaches, boutique hotels, al fresco dining, and chic bars sat waiting to be explored.

 Our vessel set sail in the morning, just as we were finishing up our buffet breakfast made by our own private cook and eaten on the shaded, open-air deck.
 With such a small group, it was easy to chat over coffee and new friendships began to take hold.